Effective June 15, 2021

 - Communicate with Users in connection with providing the Services;

-- Send parents/legal guardians who are Users informational alerts or other communications via SMS or email messages (see Section 9 ("How We Communicate with You") for information on how to manage or opt-out of communications);
+- Send Caregivers who are Users informational alerts or other communications via SMS or email messages (see Section 9 ("How We Communicate with You") for information on how to manage or opt-out of communications);

 - Evaluate the efficacy of the Services and Program;